DavidVerghese/FinishTheLyric/README.md

 #### Modifying the shuffle function
 Another thing I had to modify was the function shuffle.
 I based this on the shuffle card function from the 'high_low game' homework.
 In my code, I used the shuffle to randomly place the multiple choice answers, so that the correct answer would be in a random position.
 However, I found that the correct anwser was usually in the third or fourth spot from the left, and never in the first spot from the left.
 I wasn't able to figure out why this was.
 However, I modified the function shuffle so that there is a 50% chance that the order of the questions will be reversed.
 This solved this problem.
 #### Taking out the sounds
 On the deployed site, https://davidverghese.github.io/FinishTheLyric/, the sounds that play for correct and wrong answers would occassionally glitch, and play multiple times.
-I aim to look deeper into this and fix this in the future, but for the time, I have taken out the sounds.
+I aim to look deeper into this and fix this in the future, but for the time, I have taken out the sounds in order to improve the user experience.
+#### Changes to the design
+I decided to make the design of this site more interesting, by incorporating overlapping images.
+I also worked on responsiveness.
+The original design of this site did not work on smaller mobile screens such as the Galaxy Fold.
+The current design of the site is responsive for a wider array of screens.